BMS3020 : Chronic Disease

 Nutrition and chronic disease

-This section discusses the relationship between nutrition factors and genetic variations in the development of age-related chronic diseases and described selected examples of diseases in which nutrition plays a key role (e.g. cardiovascular disease, type 2 diabetes and non-alcoholic fatty liver disease and alcoholic liver disease).
+This section discusses the relationship between nutrition factors and genetic variations in the development of age-related chronic diseases and described selected examples of diseases in which nutrition plays a key role (e.g. cancer, cardiovascular disease, type 2 diabetes and non-alcoholic fatty liver disease and alcoholic liver disease).
 This section is supported by a seminar on data analysis.

-This section will start with lectures on the basic principles including an overview of infection and allergy, will describe the role of inflammation and inflammatory signalling in chronic diseases.
+This section will start with lectures on the basic principles including an overview of infection, allergy and autoimmunity will describe the role of inflammation and inflammatory signalling in chronic diseases.

 |Guided Independent Study||Assessment preparation and completion||1||30:00||30:00||The assessment preparation and revision for the assessment.|